-1. Using the legal description and/or survey of lands identified for transfer to an organization which is exempt from paying property taxes, the Stewardship Council and PG&E will prepare an estimate of the annual taxes on lands to be donated.
-If assessed values on the lands recommended for donation change prior to the transfer of land, the Stewardship Council will revise the payment calculation included in the proposed tax neutrality funding agreement prior to its execution by the parties.
+Stewardship Council will revise the payment calculation included in the proposed tax neutrality funding agreement prior to its execution by the parties.

 2. The reduction in annual taxes caused by the donation of acres to organizations exempt from property tax will constitute the "Annual Base Value" for the funding calculation.
-3. The county will select either the lump-sum, installment payment, or annual payment in perpetuity option (described below) for the selected fee-title donation and communicate their preference in writing to the Stewardship Council.
-4. The Stewardship Council will provide a draft funding agreement for county review and approval using the Annual Base Value and payment option.
+3. The County will receive a one-time lump sum payment.
+The Stewardship Council will provide a draft funding agreement for county review and approval using the Annual Base Value and payment option.
 The draft funding agreement is expected to include, among other items, the following acknowledgements by the county: - a.
 Payment by the Stewardship Council satisfies the tax neutrality requirement as specified in the Settlement and Stipulation for the subject fee-title donation. - b.
 The county has issued (or will not reasonably withhold) a Welfare Tax Exemption for the new landowner, if required. - c.
-The county will agree to distribute the lump-sum, installment payment, or annual payment to the applicable special districts as dictated in the relevant Tax Rate Area at the time of payment.
+The county will agree to distribute the lump-sum payment to the applicable special districts as dictated in the relevant Tax Rate Area at the time of payment.
 In consideration for the additional administrative responsibility of the county to set up the process to allocate payments to special districts, the Stewardship Council will make a \$3,000 payment to the county for county's anticipated costs to perform such activities for the first fee title donation of lands in the county.
-Said payment will be made at the time the Stewardship Council makes its lump-sum tax neutrality payment or installment payments to county or sets aside funds for an endowment account to generate funds for annual tax neutrality payments to county.
+Said payment will be made at the time the Stewardship Council makes its lump-sum tax neutrality payment.
 For subsequent fee title donations, if a county expects to incur more than \$3,000 in costs to perform such activities, then it shall make a request to the Stewardship Council for increased funding no later than 60 days following the recording of the grant deed for each additional fee title donation or the execution of a tax neutrality funding agreement, whichever comes later.
 The Stewardship Council will review each funding request and provide the county with sufficient funds to cover all reasonable anticipated costs.

-5. The Stewardship Council will fund the settlement amount according to the terms of the tax neutrality funding agreement as described in number 4 above no later than 60 days following the recording of the grant deed for the fee title donation or the execution of a tax neutrality funding agreement, whichever comes later.
+4. The Stewardship Council will fund the settlement amount according to the terms of the tax neutrality funding agreement as described in number 3 above no later than 60 days following the recording of the grant deed for the fee title donation or the execution of a tax neutrality funding agreement, whichever comes later.